allegramelli-tech/HerVoice/README.md

 <br/>

-_Built with care at Hack the BlockChain · Paris 2026_
+_Built with care at Hack the Block · Paris Blockchain Week 2026_

 <br/>